Subject: Surviving the heat

 Mulching:

-* Mulching helps the soil take in water easier when you have the hose out.
+the less water it will give up to evaporation.* Mulching helps the soil take in water easier when you have the hose out.
 A heavy soil (a lot of clay in the mix) turns into concrete when it dries out, making it difficult for water to penetrate the surface.
 By adding a layer of mulch or compost, the fibers in the mulch penetrate the surface and keep it more open to both air and water so the water can soak in much better.

 Shading:

-* Shading the soil with some form of organic material will help in the same manner as mulching by lowering the temperature of the soil and plant roots. (newspapers work very well for this)
+material will help in the same manner as mulching by lowering the temperature

-* Mass plantings of many garden plants tends to help in the same way also by shading the soil with the plants themselves to keep it cooler. (like bush greenbeans or tomatoes)
+work very well for this)* Mass plantings of many garden plants tends to help in the same way also by shading the soil with the plants themselves to keep it cooler. (like bush greenbeans or tomatoes)

 * Organizational planting is helpful to place a taller shady plant in a position where it will tend to give shade to a shorter, more delicate plant in the hotter portions of the afternoon. (grapevines work very well on trellises and can be grown in almost any garden location for this)